-If you’re hoping to pick organic berries, then head to this Hopewell Junction farm, where you’ll find certified organic blueberries, blackberries, and raspberries at different points in July and August.
+If you’re hoping to pick organic berries, then head to this Hopewell Junction farm.
+They have lots to choose from, including blueberries, as well as blackberries and raspberries, at different points in July and August.
 Plus, you can also pick veggies like summer squash, peppers, and tomatoes.
 Along with the picking fee, it’s $5 to visit the farm—though Tuesdays are free and there are also membership options available.

 Grieg Farm – Red Hook

 In July, you’ll find blueberries and in August its blueberries and blackberries.
 What else will you find?
-Goats for feeding, a market stocked with goods from the Hudson Valley Farmer’s Market, a market stocked with goods.
+Goats for feeding, a craft market from Thursdays through Sundays, and the Hudson Valley Farmer’s Market, a market stocked with goods.
 Food can be found at Papa’s Best Batch, which is housed in an Airstream trailer, or at the Farmer’s Market itself, which you eat in Marion’s Gallery, surrounded by local art.

 Mead Orchards – Tivoli

-If you’re looking for a weekend activity, check out Mead Orchards, where in July and August you’ll likely find blueberries ripe for picking.
-The farm is open from 10am to 6pm, and while you're there, be sure to check out the Farm Stand to stock up on tasty seasonal favorites.
+If you’re looking for a weekend activity, check out Mead Orchards, where in July and August you’ll likely find blueberries and raspberries ripe for picking.
+The farm is open from 10am to 6pm.

 Rose Hill Farm – Red Hook

-Calling all blueberry lovers: There are five different varieties of the fruit available for picking at Rose Hill Farm in Red Hook.
-Open from Thursday to Sunday (as well as the 4th of July), the farm—which has been around since 1798!—also has peaches, plums, and cherries available at different points in the summer.
+Calling all blueberry lovers: There are a variety of the fruit available for picking at Rose Hill Farm in Red Hook.
+Open from Thursday to Sunday, the farm—which has been around since 1798!—also has peaches, plums, and cherries available at different points in the summer.